-The teleseismic body wave tomography study of Martin-Short et al. [2016] indicates a sharp slab edge beneath south central Alaska at $\sim 145^{\circ}$ W, 65°N (Figure 6).
-The splitting geometry appears to change across this feature, transitioning from a dominantly slab-parallel orientation west of slab edge to a fan-like pattern eastwards of the slab edge.
-The observed pattern of anisotropy east of the slab termination zone is similar to that predicted by the 3D instantaneous mantle flow models of toroidal flow around the Alaskan slab edge [Jadamec and Billen, 2010, 2012].
-This flow geometry implies a decoupling of the sub-slab mantle and mantle wedge from the lithospheric plate motion [Jadamec and Billen, 2012].
-However, our observations do not appear to match the model north-west of the slab, where we observe slab-parallel fast directions and the modelled flow predicts predominantly slab-normal fast directions.
-Jadamec and Billen [2010, 2012] also show that localized vertical upwelling occurs in the mantle near the WVF, for the preferred models using the SlabE115 slab geometry and buoyancy (Figure 8).
-This suggests that WVF volcanism may be in part driven by localized mantle upwelling upwelling associated with the toroidal asthenospheric flow around the edge of the Pacific-Yakutat slab [Piromallo et al., 2006; Strak and Schellart, 2014; Jadamec, 2016].
+The teleseismic body wave tomography study of Martin-Short et al. (2016) indicates a sharp slab edge beneath south central Alaska at $\sim$ 145°W, 65°N (Figure 6).
+The splitting geometry appears to change across this feature, transitioning from a dominantly slab-parallel orientation west of slab edge to a fan-like pattern eastward of the slab edge.
+The observed pattern of anisotropy east of the slab termination zone is similar to that predicted by the 3-D instantaneous mantle flow models of toroidal flow around the Alaskan slab edge (Jadamec & Billen, 2010, 2012).
+This flow geometry implies a decoupling of the subslab mantle and mantle wedge from the lithospheric plate motion (Jadamec & Billen, 2012).
+However, our observations do not appear to match the model northwest of the slab, where we observe slab-parallel fast directions and the modeled flow predicts predominantly slab-normal fast directions.
+Jadamec and Billen (2010, 2012) also show that localized vertical upwelling occurs in the mantle near the WVF, for the preferred models using the SlabE115 slab geometry and buoyancy (Figure 8).
+This suggests that WVF volcanism may be in part driven by localized mantle upwelling associated with the toroidal asthenospheric flow around the edge of the Pacific-Yakutat slab (Jadamec, 2016; Piromallo et al., 2006; Strak & Schellart, 2014).
 The interpretation of our splitting observations as toroidal asthenospheric flow at the slab edge, in combination with the presence of a low velocity anomaly in the tomography beneath the WVF provides tentative evidence for the latter hypothesis for volcanism origin in the WVF.